josephsl/wintenApps/readme.md

 Notes:

 * This add-on requires Windows 10 Version 2004 (build 19041) or later.
 For best results, use the add-on with latest Windows 10 stable release (21H1/build 19043).
+* Support for Windows 11 is experimental, and features can change without notice.
+A warning dialog will be shown if trying to install stable versions of this add-on on Windows 11 prior to general availability.
 * Some add-on features are or will be part of NVDA screen reader.
 * For entries not listed below, you can assume that features are part of NVDA, no longer applicable as the add-on does not support old Windows 10 releases, or changes were made to Windows 10 and apps that makes entries no longer applicable.
 * Some apps support compact overlay mode (always on top in Calculator, for example), and this mode will not work properly with portable version of NVDA.